openwallet-foundation/project-proposals/projects/vc-api-implementation.md

 - https://energy-web-foundation.gitbook.io/energy-web/ew-dos-technology-components-2023/identity-and-access-management-iam/iam-guides/verifiable-credential-api

 # Alignment with the OpenWallet Foundation Mission
-_Include a statement on alignment with the [OpenWallet Foundation mission](https://openwallet-foundation.github.io/tac/governance/charter/)._

 The project team believes that the project is well aligned with the OpenWallet Foundation mission.